osm-merge/osm-merge/docs/extending.md

 expanded.
 Processing is relatively fast, so I just run the conversion script multiple times and add the abbreviations that got missed to the list in the configuration file till I catch everything.
-The few that sslip through conversion can also be fixed manually when editing, but the whole goal is to reduce manual editing of data.
+The few that slip through conversion can also be fixed manually when editing, but the whole goal is to reduce manual editing of data.

-There is an actual official list of abbreviations as used by the US Postal Service, but obviosly nobody paid attention.
+There is an actual official list of abbreviations as used by the US Postal Service, but obviously nobody paid attention.
 Some of the abbreviations have embedded spaces, periods, quote marks, etc...
 It gets amusing after a while.